MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 Performs a Configuration Manager client operations summarization.

 ### [Invoke-CMCollectionUpdate](Invoke-CMCollectionUpdate.md)
-Updates the membership of a Configuration Manager collection.
+Update the membership of a collection.

 ### [Invoke-CMContentRedistribution](Invoke-CMContentRedistribution.md)
 Invokes a content redistribution.